 September Events in Las Vegas

-- Las Vegas 51s Baseball: The Las Vegas 51s bring professional Triple-A baseball to town every summer.
-This New York Mets affiliate, part of the Pacific Coast League, plays at Cashman Field from April through September.
-The team's name comes from Area 51, the informal name of a classified military facility near Edwards Air Force Base near Las Vegas.
-Area 51 has long been rumored to be the site of some extraterrestrial activity in the 1950s, hence the team's gray-headed alien mascot Cosmo.
+- Las Vegas Aviators Baseball: The Las Vegas Aviators bring professional Triple-A baseball to town every summer.
+This New York Mets affiliate, part of the Pacific Coast League, plays at Las Vegas Ballpark (built in 2018) from April through September.

 - First Fridays Arts Festival: Every month on the first Friday this legendary arts and entertainment festival dominates Fremont Street and the surrounding downtown area.
 Local artists and food vendors spread out across downtown Las Vegas on the first Friday of every month all year long.

 - Henderson Farmer's Market: Also called the Country Fresh Farmers Market, this farmers market has two locations in Henderson.
 The Thursday market runs from 9 a.m. to 4 p.m. in downtown Henderson in the Events Plaza.
 The Friday market runs from 9 a.m. to 4 p.m. at the Henderson Pavilion.
 Head down, grab some fresh produce, a homemade jam or a spicy hot sauce.

 - Summer Concert Series on Fremont Street: Even though its name suggests summer only, this concert series also has a few dates in September and October at the Main Street Station Casino.